U.S. Stocks Led Higher by Financial Companies

 Continue Reading Below

-Following its biggest daily drop in more than a month, the Dow Jones Industrial Average rose 120 points, or 0.6%, to 21431 shortly after the opening bell.
-The S&P 500 gained 0.6% and the tech-heavy Nasdaq Composite added 0.3% coming off its biggest one-day percentage drop since June 9.
+The Dow Jones Industrial Average rose 158 points, or 0.7%, to 21469, following its biggest daily drop in more than a month.
+The S&P 500 gained 0.8% and the tech-heavy Nasdaq Composite added 0.9% coming off its biggest one-day percentage drop since June 9.

-Shares of S&P 500 financial stocks were up 1.3% Wednesday and are up more than 5% in June after the Federal Reserve raised interest rates, helping financials erase losses from earlier this year.
-Higher rates tend to help banks' net-interest margins, a key measure of lending profitability.

 Continue Reading Below